Frequently asked questions

 How long do my NDIS support plan last for?

 Your plan will last for 1 year to 2 years depending on your circumstance and situation.
 Your NDIS plan expiry is stated within your plan document.
 You can always ask for a plan review early if there is a change in your circumstance.
 Ring 1800 800 110 (NDIS helpline).
+Check our blog on NDIS plan review process for more information.

 What if I need to change or review my plan and I have still 6 months left on my plan?